khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 **Note:** ASC export is not currently supported for the PDAL-IDW algorithm.
 It also does not yet support post-processing (it does support pre-processing though).

-**Another note:** You are advised to configure the IDWradial parametrisation **with performance in mind** when first getting started with IDWquad.
+**Another note:** You are advised to configure the IDWquad parametrisation **with performance in mind** when first getting started.
 Otherwise it might take _veeeeeery long_ to finish.

 ## More about the IDW algorithms